 ANA HOLDINGS Financial Results

-TOKYO, August 2, 2017 - ANA HOLDINGS (hereinafter "ANA HD") today reports its financial results for the three months ended June 30, 2017.
+TOKYO, January 27, 2017 - ANA HOLDINGS (hereafter "ANA HD") today reports its consolidated financial results for the nine months ended December 31, 2016.

 - Air Transportation

 1. Domestic Passenger Service

 - ・Domestic passenger services were affected by the typhoon in October and by snow in December, however, passenger numbers grew helped by setting flexible discount fares.
 There was a decline in unit price and as a result, operating revenues decreased by ¥8.7 billion (a 1.7% year-on-year decrease).